awsdocs/aws-doc-sdk-examples/javav2/example_code/glue/Readme.md

 # AWS Glue Java code examples

 ## Overview
-This README discusses how to run and test the Java V2 code examples for Amazon DynamoDB.
+This README discusses how to run and test the Java V2 code examples for AWS Glue.

-Amazon DynamoDB is a fully managed NoSQL database service that provides fast and predictable performance with seamless scalability.
+AWS Glue is a serverless data integration service that makes it easy to discover, prepare, and combine data for analytics, machine learning, and application development.

 ## ⚠️ Important
 * Running this code might result in charges to your AWS account.